Environmental racism: Canada

+Indigenous communities such as the Aamjiwnaang First Nation also continue to be harmed by pollution from the Canadian chemical industry centered in Southeast Ontario.
 Forty percent of Canada's petrochemical industry is packed into a 15-square mile radius of Sarnia, Ontario.
-The population is predominantly indigenous, where the Aamjiwnaang reservation houses around 850 First Nation individuals.
-Since 2002, coalitions of indigenous individuals have fought the disproportionate concentration of pollution in their neighborhood.
+Immediately south of the petrochemical plants is the Aamjiwnaang reservation with a population of 850 Aamjiwnaang First Nation members.
+Since 2002, coalitions of Indigenous individuals have fought the disproportionate concentration of pollution in their neighborhood.